Search

 Do you address concerns and recommendations made by workers, the health and safety committee (or representative), and others?

-Do you keep records of the education and training each employee has received?
+Do you keep records of the education and training each worker has received?

 Do you check to confirm that all policies and procedures are being followed regularly?

-Do your records show that you take disciplinary action when an employee violates safety procedures?
+Do your records show that you take appropriate action when a workerviolates safety procedures?

-Do you review your OSH program at least once a year and make improvements as needed?
+Do you review your occupational health and safety program at least once a year and make improvements as needed?